- Electrical Installation Condition Reports (EICR)

-A non-dangerous fault which is recommended for repair, the repair is optional.
+A non-dangerous fault which is recommended for repair, repair is optional.

 We can offer a quote for any faults found within the electrical system.
-Faults can be repaired during the inspection (sometimes), or we can come back and undertake repairs.
+Faults can be repaired during the inspection (sometimes) or come back and undertake repairs.
 Alternatively, you can arrange the repairs yourself, and we’ll return when the faults are rectified.

 Once our electrician is satisfied, your Electrical system is safe, the required certification is written.
 The certificate shows the EICR has been undertaken by a qualified electrician and conforms to BS7671 (British Standard For Electrical Safety) and the 17th Edition IEE Wiring Regulations.